autowarefoundation/autoware.universe/evaluator/perception_online_evaluator/README.md

 - Metrics for objects with strange physical behavior (e.g., going through a fence)
 - Metrics for splitting objects
 - Metrics for problems with objects that are normally stationary but move
-- Metrics for counting the number of objects per class within a specified time frame.
 - Disappearing object metrics